-You need a Linux, Solaris, or Windows system that can run the Web policy agent (see the Web Policy Agent Release Notes section, Web Policy Agents Platform Requirements) with a minimum of 1 GB of available RAM memory, a few hundred MB of free disk space, a web browser, and an Internet connection to download software.
+You need a Linux, Solaris, or Windows system that can run the web agent (see the ForgeRock Access Management Web Agents Release Notes section, Web Agents Platform Requirements) with a minimum of 1 GB of available RAM memory, a few hundred MB of free disk space, a web browser, and an Internet connection to download software.

-If you are using Mac OS X, set up a virtual machine running Linux to try these procedures because the web policy agent is not built for Apache HTTP Server on Mac OS X.
+If you are using Mac OS X, set up a virtual machine running Linux to try these procedures because the web agent is not built for Apache HTTP Server on Mac OS X.